ACTIVE STEWARDSHIP ENGAGEMENT PROGRAM

 Initial Outreach

-Our Stewardship team identifies material issues at focus list companies and contacts the appropriate party via email and Governance Hub, our corporate platform with 2,500+ subscribers.
+Our Stewardship team identifies material issues at focus list companies using a methodology based on Glass Lewis' longstanding expertise in proxy voting.
+We alert contacts via email and through Governance Hub, our corporate platform with 2,500+ subscribers

 2